vravishankar/vravishankar.github.io/frontend-workflow.md

 3. check if the code you’ve just written breaks anything else on your site.
 ## Integration
+Code from different developers are merged in this phase.
+This usually involves pushing repos and merging git branches together.
+The nightly builds and continuous integration are part of this phase.
+1. Nightly Builds
+2. Continuous Integration
 ## Optimisation
+In this phase the main work is to optimise the code, style sheets, images so that the web page is loaded faster.
+The code and stylesheets sizes needs to be as small as possible for the pages to be loaded at the quickest possible time.
+1. Minifying CSS
+2. Minifying and concatenating JavaScript
+3. Combining multiple images into a sprite
+4. Optimizing images and other assets
+5. Cachebusting assets
 ## Deployment
+This is the final phase of the workflow.
+Automation of this phase involves deploying the code to the production servers, cloud services like AWS, Digital Ocean or Heroku.